National Children's Chorus

-The GRAMMY® Award-winning National Children's Chorus of the United States of America (NCC) is a private, non-profit organization, and one of the largest children's choruses in the world.
+The National Children's Chorus of the United States of America (NCC) is a private, non-profit youth choral organization under the leadership of Artistic Director Luke McEndarfer and Associate Artistic Director Dr. Pamela Blackstone.
 It has over 1,400 choristers and its members are between the ages of five and eighteen, and divided into Junior Division (Prelude, Minuet, Sonata, and Concerto Levels) and Senior Division (Debut and Premier Ensembles, and Scholars) across its eight chapter cities – Los Angeles, New York, Washington, D.C., San Francisco, Austin, Dallas, Boston (Newton) and Chicago (Evanston).

-Described as “one of the finest children’s choirs in the world today”, by conductor Grant Gershon, and winner of a 2022 GRAMMY® Award for Best Choral Performance, the chorus is noted for its refined choral sound, unique national structure, and esteemed music education and vocal training program, which empowers its members through ideals of artistic excellence, cultural openness, and social diversity.

-The chorus regularly appears at Lincoln Center, Carnegie Hall, Walt Disney Concert Hall, and the Hollywood Bowl.
-The chorus also does biannual winter and spring showcases.
+The NCC is a GRAMMY® Award-winning ensemble, receiving the honor for Best Choral Performance of Mahler's Symphony No. 8 with Gustavo Dudamel and the Los Angeles Philharmonic.
+The ensemble has made multiple appearances on NBC's TODAY Show and performs regularly at Lincoln Center, Carnegie Hall, Walt Disney Concert Hall, Hollywood Bowl, and the National Cherry Blossom Festival Parade in Washington D.C.
+The chorus also holds biannual winter and spring showcases in each of their chapter cities.